Last Updated on May 24, 2022

 77 miles | 1 hour 15 minutes

-From the rise of its textile industry to important civil rights history, Greensboro is an excellent place to learn about before venturing out for day trips.
+From the rise of its textile industry to important civil rights history, Greensboro is an excellent city to visit throughout the year.

 Making the drive is quickest from Durham and Chapel Hill, but day trips from Raleigh to Greensboro are still doable.

 The Science Center and the Greensboro Children’s Museum are a couple of our first recommendations for things to do with kids in Gate City.

 You will likely want to stick around for more and can enjoy an excellent stay at Proximity Hotel or its sister property O Henry.